nhsconnect/Events-Management/pages/overview/overview_guide_versioning.md

  - **Live**: Release live APIs
  - **Discontinued**: APIs which have been discontinued and should not be used for new development.

+This indicates the maturity of the NEMS as a service rather than a label relating to the maturity of the NEMS specification version.